GSA MAS Support

 Pricing

-Services aligned to the MAS lifecycle: strategy, compliance, eOffer submission, and post-award maintenance through eMod.
-Final scope is confirmed during consultation based on your offerings, SIN lane(s), and commercial practices.
+Strategy, compliance, eOffer submission, and post-award maintenance through eMod.
+Final scope is confirmed during consultation based on your offerings, SIN lane or lanes, and commercial pricing practices.

 Core